contagon/handbook/handbook/10-aaronic-priesthood.md

 * Honor their parents and set an example of Christlike living in their home.
 * Prepare to have their own eternal family.
 * Have a current temple recommend.
-* Prepare to receive temple ordinances, including eternal marriage.
+* Prepare to make and keep covenants and receive temple ordinances, including eternal marriage.
 * Learn about their extended families and ancestors (see [My Family: Stories That Bring Us Together]).
 * Identify ancestors who need temple ordinances (see [FamilySearch.org]).
 * Participate in baptisms and confirmations for the dead as often as circumstances allow.